andrewthauer/dotfiles/README.md

 - `repos` (git ignored) - External dependencies (downloaded)
 - `zfunc` (git ignored) - Added to zsh's `fpath`

+## Configuration

+Most common configuration is handled by symlinking files to the users `$HOME` home directory.
+This is handled by `Make` files.
+Local system configs & secrets should be added to the `local` directory and never committed.

+### Symlinking

+Configuration files are symlinked with the `bin/symlink` script which does some special handling for directories and relative paths.
+This script is used in the `modules/Makefile` for any stock settings.

 ## Customization

-### `local`

 The `local` directory (git ignored) can be used to customize the dotfiles for a particular environment.
-It is also a good place to store an secret information (i.e. in `local/secrets`).
-Files located here can be symlinked to the \$HOME directory either manually or via the `.symlinks` file and then running `dotfiles symlink`.
+It is also a good place to store an secret information (e.g. in `local/secrets`).
+Custom files can be [symlinked](#symlinking) as required.
+[See here](local/README.md) for an example.

-The following are part of the standard setup:
+The following sections describe various common customizations:

+### Zsh

+These files can be used to customize a `zsh` shell for a particular machine:

-- `local/zsh/.zshenv` - Customize the zsh environment (sourced by `.zshenv`.
+- `local/zsh/.zprofile` - Customize the zsh login (sourced by `modules/zsh/.zprofile`)
-- `local/zsh/.zshrc` - Customize the interactive zsh shell (sourced by `.zshrc`)
+- `local/zsh/.zshrc` - Customize the interactive zsh shell (sourced by `modules/zsh/.zshrc`)
-- `local/git/.gitconfig` - This should contain any local git settings (i.e. user/email)

-### Configuration

-Most configuration is handled via symlinks to the users home directory.
-Non system specific settings are defined in the `config` directory while local system configurations & secrets should be added to the `./local` directory.

 ### Homebrew

 You can create a `~/.Brewfile.local` file to add system specific brew packages view `brew bundle`.

+- `local/homebrew/Brewfile` - Custom brew bundle (called by `modules/homebrew/Brewfile`)

 ### SSH